max-mapper/torrent/readme.md

 torrent info <torrent file>

-  Print information about a torrent file to stdout as JSON.
+  Print information about a .torrent file to stdout as JSON.

+torrent ls <torrent file>

+  List all the files in a .torrent file.

 ```